Van Dyke Parks: Studio session work and Smile

-Parks was granted significant creative autonomy on the project's thematic direction, drawing inspiration from the Beat Generation and contemporary folk revival, while his role extended beyond lyricism to active participation in studio arrangements.
-Aiming to provide further support, he introduced Wilson to Anderle, who helped develop the band's Brother Records imprint, and Derek Taylor who became the band's publicist.
+Parks was granted significant creative autonomy on the project's thematic direction, drawing inspiration from the Beat Generation and contemporary folk revival.
+He introduced Wilson to Anderle, who helped develop the band's Brother Records imprint, and Derek Taylor who became the band's publicist.
 Frank Holmes, who illustrated the album's planned cover artwork and sleeve booklet, was additionally recruited through Parks, who later identified Holmes as "a third part of the equation", describing Holmes' contributions as integral to realizing the album's "musical cartoon" aesthetic.
 (Note: Parks also introduced Wilson to Robbins and magazine reporter Michael Vosse, the latter briefly serving as Wilson's professional assistant.)
 Parks additionally contributed piano to many of the recording sessions, as well as marimba (on "Wind Chimes").

 Smile was never finished by the Beach Boys.
 Parks withdrew from the project, in his words, "as soon as I realized [the situation] was causing friction between Brian and the group".
 The band substituted its release with Smiley Smile in September 1967, an album that had no involvement from Parks beyond his preliminary work on the original Smile material.
 Two Smiley Smile tracks—"Wonderful" and "Wind Chimes"—were not officially recognized as his co-written songs until 2004.
 (Note: Parks had reported no publishing royalties received from his co-written songs for the Beach Boys by the early 1980s.)